tdaron/ctml/README.md

 ## Features

-- Directly embeded inside C code
+- Directly embedded inside C code
 - Really lightweight
 - Not any dependencies (not even libc)
 - C functions as components